Skip to main content

 • A Crossmint project with API keys configured

-• A wallet with tokens to transfer (see Get Staging Tokens)
+• A wallet with tokens to transfer (see Fund a Staging Wallet)

 • The svix package installed for webhook signature verification: